datapane/datapane/docs/docs/tutorials/datapane-enterprise/files.md

     Please see the [File API Reference](https://datapane.github.io/datapane/teams.html#datapane.client.api.teams.Blob) for more details.

-It is often necessary to make use of non-code assets such as datasets, models, or files when generating reports.
+It is often necessary to make use of non-code assets such as datasets, models, or files when generating apps.
 In many situations, deploying these alongside your script is not ideal.

 1. If they are deployed on a **different cadence** to your script; for instance, you want to make use of a model which is trained on a daily cadence, even though the code of your script remains static.
 2. If they are deployed from a **different environment** than your script; for instance, you may train a model on Sagemaker and want to use it in your script.